 Articulated Tensegrity Systems are a special type of tensegrity designed to change shape while maintaining tensegrity at key points in the system.
-An example of this is our individual bodies.
+Our bodies could be thought of as Articulated tensegrity systems.

 An important quality of tensegrity systems is that they allow growth while remaining their integrity.

 A balloon is a tensegrity system with air comprising the pressured elements and the rubber skin of the balloon the tension element.
 Fill a balloon with air and it expands in all directions.
 Allow the air to escape and the balloon shrinks.

 The skin of the balloon, the tensioned element, can freely redistribute stress because the molecules of air inside the balloon can move freely with respect to each other.

 This idea of being able to grow (or simply "change") while retaining integrity is important biologically.

 Imagine the brain growing.
 In order to accommodate the increase in side the bones of the skull have to expand.
 The sutures (tension elements or T-elements) which hold the bones of the skull (P-Elements) in place are what allow the individual bones to grow and the skull as a whole to expand outwards.
 The cranial sutures hold the bones in a relatively fixed relationship to each other while at the same time floating them so that they don't come into direct contact with each other.